 In the context of today’s economic and political instabilities, the value of reading, writing, and thinking across languages, cultures, and media may well need to be promoted as never before.
 To begin to think in global terms, we must seek inspired theories and practices of comparative and world literature.
 But we must also understand and promote publishing practices that can address and engage not only colleagues within our specific disciplines and nations, but also a wider range of individuals within and beyond such bounds.

 This conference intends to bring these broad concerns to the forefront as it offers a perhaps unprecedented focus on the mechanics of publishing.
 It is designed for scholars already writing or revising a thesis or book for publication, who will submit a required one-to two-page book description along with an optional conference paper abstract (no more than 250 words) as part of their registration.

 The required book description will serve as the basis for the coaching sessions during which editors will offer individual advice (not contracts or publishing agreements.)
 The book description should summarize the book’s content and main argument for educated nonspecialists, including the purpose, thesis, approach, and general plan of the book.
-What key questions or problems does the proposed book address or answer?
+What key questions or problems in the humanities or the humanistic social sciences does the proposed book address or answer?
 How will your book contribute to the literature of its field, and in what way is it distinctive?
 How might it contribute to fields beyond your immediate specialty?

 After attending this conference, scholars should have a better understanding of how to write and pitch their books—and have gained new insights into the potential meaning of their work for today’s global context.